 A beach-loving, island girl that loves creating art on various mediums!
 I find my inspiration in daily interactions and love the use of vibrant neon colors.
-I’m currently based out of Okinawa, Japan.
+I’m currently based out of Kansas after living 8 years in Okinawa, Japan.

 It all started when I was a toddler.
 I was holding an orange crayon after coloring on my parents wallpaper when my parents walked into the room and found me holding the ground behind my back.
 I never wanted to take responsibility for my artwork because when they asked who had done it I blamed my sister.

 From that moment I was given a sketchbook to perform my works of art.
 I begin sketching using pencil.

 When I was 14 I decided I wanted to use a much bigger canvas.
 My parents purchased paint and allowed me to paint my first mural on the fire escape in our house.
 I found peace during the night hours with the flood light beaming down into the fire escape as I painted onto the concrete canvas.

 In high school I took art classes without further developed my love for various mediums.
 I began using watercolor and textures in my paintings.